 There are also trains and buses between cities for transportation all over the country.
 Chinese culture is very unique and absolutely fascinating.
 Each province has its own style, including food, architecture, dialect and flare.
 A highlight of living in China is visiting other places in China (and all around Asia).
 Some of the best known sights in China are the Great Wall of China in Beijing, the Forbidden City in Beijing, the Terracotta Warriors in Xian, the Bund District in Shanghai, Xi Hu lake in Hangzhou, the Yangtze River, the karst rock formations of Guilin, the pandas in Chengdu, the ice festival in Harbin, and Tiger Leaping Gorge in Yunnan.
 There are quaint villages, intricately designed temples, diverse landscapes, delicious food, and smiling faces waiting in every destination.
 There is such a wealth of rich experiences to be had in China.

-When I went home after living in China, I craved rice after a week.
+When I went home after teaching in China, I craved rice after a week.
 I honked my horn as I changed lanes.
 I relished opportunities to use my zhong-wen language skills in Chinese restaurants, even though the food was never quite the same.
 I smiled when other people complained about crowds, knowing how much busier it was in China.
 I watched tourists in San Francisco with longing, missing the excitement of exploring.
-Warning: if you teach abroad in China, you will never see the rest of the world the same.
+Warning: if you go abroad and teach in China, you will never see the rest of the world the same.
 It’s an absolutely unforgettable experience.
 China is full of life and full of surprises.
 I learned so much about the culture and so much about myself there.
-If any or all of this sounds good to you, look into China!
+If any or all of this sounds good to you, look into teaching in China!